robbylong/robot-learning-manipulation/README.md

-# PyBullet Environment containing RPL robots
+# AffCorrs Caging gripper integration

 This repository contains code for AffCorrs-gripper model, an autonomous robotic manipulation system integrating a novel visual semantic model in paper "One-Shot Transfer of Affordance Regions?
 AffCorrs!" and a novel robotic gripper in paper "A  Caging  Inspired  Gripper  using  Flexible Fingers  and  a  Movable Palm" along with reinforcement learning.